San Mateo Clerk Sued Under First Amendment for Withholding Access

 Yet clerks cling to the fiction.

-One of them is the clerk of San Mateo Superior, a court set in an affluent area of 700,000 people just south of San Francisco.
+One of them is the clerk of San Mateo Superior, a court built in 1956 set in an affluent area of 700,000 people just south of San Francisco.
 Court officials there have rejected a Courthouse News request for on-receipt access, citing privacy among other arguments.

 So on Friday, Courthouse News challenged clerk Neal Taniguchi’s no-access-before-process policy with a First Amendment complaint filed in U.S. District Court for the Northern District of California.

 “The First Amendment provides the press and public with a presumptive right of timely access to newly-filed civil complaints that attaches when the complaint is filed,” said the complaint.
-“In Planet III, the Ninth Circuit recognized that timely access to new civil complaints is essential to ensure that news of civil disputes reaches the public ‘while it is fresh,’when it is most likely to become the subject of public discussion.”
+“In Planet III, the Ninth Circuit recognized that timely access to new civil complaints is essential to ensure that news of civil disputes reaches the public ‘while it is fresh,’ when it is most likely to become the subject of public discussion.”

 The federal complaint was filed by Jon Fetterly in the San Francisco office of the Bryan Cave law firm.